Katy 4F Bylaws

 Winners for each tournament will be determined as follows:

-- cheap generic Proscalpin no prescription will be completed and turned in by each angler.
+- cheap Proscalpin will be completed and turned in by each angler.

-- In the case of a Team tournament, a cheap Proscalpin without a prescription will be completed for each boater / non-boater team.
+- In the case of a Team tournament, a cheap Proscalpin online no prescription will be completed for each boater / non-boater team.

 - Highest total score earns first place, second highest earns second place, third highest earns third place.
 An award for Big Bass will also be given.